Skip to content

 Take the test now.
 Come back next week.

-• Watson, A. B., & Pelli, D. G. (1983).
+6. Watson AB, Pelli DG.
 QUEST: a Bayesian adaptive psychometric method.
-Perception & Psychophysics, 33(2), 113–120.
-The foundational efficient-threshold paper underlying modern adaptive contrast-sensitivity testing.
-Cited here for the general principle that a precision threshold estimate needs many trials — applied here, by analogy, to the many-sessions structure of a self-tracking record.
+Percept Psychophys.
+1983;33(2):113–120.
+The foundational efficient-threshold method underlying modern adaptive contrast-sensitivity testing; cited here by analogy for the principle that a precise estimate needs many samples — applied to the many-sessions structure of a self-tracking record.
+PubMed.